thedocdoc/Pocket-Geiger-Type-5/README.md

 # Pocket-Geiger-Type-5

+***The sensor and code are for educational purposes and should not be directly relied upon for determinations regarding one’s health or safety.***

 A solid state low power Geiger

 A Geiger counter built from a type 5 Pocket Geiger Radiation Sensor from Radiation Watch.
 The prototype was calibrated by a known Cesium 137 source and was found to be spot on.